Myklebustbreen

 The villages of Byrkjelo and Egge both lie on the European route E39 highway which runs north and south, about 7 km east of Myklebustbreen.
 The Oldedalen valley lies to the east of the glacier.
 The glacier also lies northwest of the large Jostedalsbreen glacier, and both are part of Jostedalsbreen National Park.
 Jostedalsbreen and Myklebustbreen are separated by the Stardalen valley.

+The glacier is officially named Myklebustbreen, but since it is located on the mountain Snønipa, it is also informally known as Snønipbreen (lit.
+'Snønipa Glacier').